vnallam09/datafun-04-notebooks/README.md

 -----

-## Step 4: Set up a Virtual Enviroment
+## Step 4: Set up a Virtual Environment

 Next, we'll create and activate a virtual environment specifically for this project.
 We'll also install additional packages required for this project.